MANDAN Historical Society

 InterOcean Hotel - 401 West Main St

-Their new hotel, located at the northwest corner of Dilworth Avenue (today's 3rd Avenue NW) and Main Street, was built and furnished at the cost of $86,000 (equivalent to $4.9 million in 2024) and was the first three story building in the city and opened in April 1882.
+Their new hotel, located at the northwest corner of Dilworth Avenue (today's 3rd Avenue NW) and Main Street, was built and furnished at the cost of $86,000 ($4.9 million in 2024$) and was the first three story building in the city and opened in April 1882.
 Art Kredler was its first manager, a position he would retain until forced to resign in February 1926 due to failing health.

 The hotel was a magnificent three-story brick structure, located immediately opposite the new $12,000 Northern Pacific Railway passenger depot.
-The opening closely coincided with the completion of the NP railroad bridge across the Missouri River.
+The opening coincided with the completion of the NPRy railroad bridge across the Missouri River.

-The Hager Brothers would invite other notable capitalists of the day to also invest in the booming city of Mandan.
-Marion A. Vinton of New York, Tilden R. Selmes of St. Paul and several others were all eventual investors and spearhead building several brick stores in the western portion of the town.
+The Hager Brothers would invite other capitalists of the day to invest in the booming city of Mandan.
+Marion A. Vinton of New York and Tilden R. Selmes of St. Paul were among the investors who spearheaded the construction of brick stores along west Main Street.

 Ad from Daily Pioneer "Immigrant Edition No. 2" 1883